Anandprabhu530/phone_book/README.md

 **Phone Book in React**

-This is a projects that is done by me to understand the core concepts of React such as components, Hooks etc..
+This is a project that is done by me to understand the core concepts of React such as components, Hooks etc..

 I have used Express.js for backend and Chance.js to generate Dummy data.